Tuesday, April 30, 2013

 TYCOONS EQUAL TO AN EMPEROR

-EXCEPT FOR THE MESSAGE ON THE FACADE, THE IMPORTANCE GIVEN EMPEROR AND SUBSCRIBERS IS THE SAME
+EXCEPT FOR THE MESSAGE ON THE FACADE THE ROTUNDA AND VOIDS ARE TWINS, ON THE CITY'S MOST EXPENSIVE LAND

 Claude Abron

-• At the Emperor's entrance, a ramp for horses:
+• At the Emperor's entrance a ramp for horses sets the site a apart.

-• At that of the subscribers, a colonnade:
+• At that of the subscribers, a colonnade of female nudes surrounds the empty space.

-• For the Emperor, layers of drapery clothe a pair.
+• For the Emperor, a pair of caryatids clothed by layers of drapery underscore his entrance.

 Roland Halbe-Yatzer